PMPC Star Award for Male Recording Artist of the Year

-The PMPC Star Award for Male Recording Artist of the Year is one of the awards handed out at the yearly PMPC Star Awards for Music.
+The PMPC Star Award for Male Recording Artist of the Year is one of the awards handed out at the annual PMPC Star Awards for Music.

 The Male Recording Artist of the Year award is one of the most prestigious categories of the awards (alongside Song of the Year, Album of the Year And Female Recording Artist of the Year).
 It was first awarded in 2009 and presented to Ogie Alcasid for their album "The Great Filipino Songbook".

 Jed Madela is the artist to win the awards with 5.